Daniel A. Cox, PhD

 Director | @dcoxpolls

 Daniel A. Cox is the director of the Survey Center on American Life and a senior fellow in polling and public opinion at the American Enterprise Institute (AEI).
-Under his leadership, the center is focused on public opinion and survey research, on topics such as religious change and measurement, social capital, and youth politics.
+Under his leadership, the center is focused on public opinion and survey research on a variety of topics, including the emerging gender divide among young adults, dating and relationships, and social connection.
 Before joining AEI, he was the research director at PRRI (Public Religion Research Institute), which he cofounded and where he led the organization’s qualitative and quantitative research program.

-Dr. Cox’s work is frequently featured in the popular press, including in the Atlantic, CNN, and the Washington Post.
+The work of Dr. Cox is regularly featured in the popular press, including in the New York Times, The Atlantic, CNN, and the Washington Post.
 He is a contributor to FiveThirtyEight and Insider.

 Dr. Cox holds a PhD and an MA in American government from Georgetown University, where he focused on public opinion, political behavior, and religion and politics.
 Read more.